Key objectives include:

 Class EAs are approved, streamlined approaches that may be used to meet EA obligations that apply to common classes or groups of activities.

-To learn more about the EA process, visit the ontario.ca website.
+To learn more about the EA process, visit ontario.ca.

 How does an Environmental Assessment apply to this project?